EmmaRaine/PracticalPortfolio/README.md

 * **num_of_steps**: how many times agents will be run through the for-loop within the update function that sets the animation

 This code will run continually as an animation until a stopping condition, which suggests the sheep’s stores are full, is met.
-This animation can be viewed in a graphical user interface (GUI) by using the menu to select ‘run model’.
+At this point, the IPython console should print 'Stopping condition'.
+This animation can be viewed in a graphical user interface (GUI).
+When the model is run a seperate window should appear.
+This should contain a menu with the word model and a dropdown list that says run model.
+If this is selected the model should run in this GUI window.

 #### in.txt